idaholab/moose/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: Feature or Enhancement Request
-about: Suggest an idea for this project
+about: New Features or enhancements to existing capabilities
 title: ''
 labels: 'T: task, P: normal'
 assignees: ''